List of Neighbours characters introduced in 1998: Mike Healey

-Mike Healey, played by Andrew Blackman, made his first screen appearance on 17 August 1998.
+Mike Healey, played by Andrew Blackman, made his first appearance on 17 August 1998.
 Mike was introduced as a love interest for Libby Kennedy (Kym Valentine).
 Mike faced disapproval from Libby's family, as he was her university lecturer and several years older than her.
 The couple faced further problems when Libby learned Mike regularly spent social time with his estranged wife.
 Valentine commented "She understands Mike and his wife have to keep in touch as they have a child together, but she can't help but fear the worst."
 Valentine added that as the relationship continued, there would be "a lot of drama" as they were confronted with further crises.
+A writer for the BBC's Neighbours website believed Mike's most notable moment was "getting his ex-wife pregnant whilst he was seeing Libby."
+A columnist for Inside Soap quipped, "Mike is just the latest in a long line of rotters who caused Libby heartache over the years."

 While lecturing at Eden Hills University, Mike is attracted to his student Libby Kennedy and they begin dating.
 The couple decide to keep their relationship a secret, due to their age difference and the problems Mike could encounter at the university.
 When Libby lies that she is horse-riding, and is reported missing from the group, she is forced to come clean about her relationship with Mike.
 Her family hold a dinner party in order to meet Mike.
 Libby's father Karl (Alan Fletcher) is not pleased that Mike is dating his daughter, especially when he learns that Mike has a young daughter of his own.
 Mike introduces Libby to his daughter, Sasha (Chelsea Driessen), which causes her to have second thoughts about their relationship.
 Mike reassures Libby that he does not have feelings for his ex-wife, Victoria (Tamar Kelly), but Libby is uneasy when she learns Mike still socialises with Victoria.
 To prove his love for Libby, Mike rents Number 32 and they become closer.